docQodly/docs/docs/language/EntitySelectionClass.md

 If the original entity selection or both the original entity selection and the *entitySelection* parameter are empty, an empty entity selection is returned.

-If *entitySelection* is empty or if *entity* is Null, a new reference to the original entity selection is returned.
+If *entitySelection* is empty or if *entity* is null, a new reference to the original entity selection is returned.

 If the original entity selection and the parameter are not related to the same dataclass, an error is raised.